FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 ## Proposed Design

 The idea would be to use a custom label like `foundationdb.org/distribution-key`.
-As value we will use a prefix for the `BinPack` mode and a value defining in which zone the process should be running.
+As value we will use a prefix for the `class` and a value defining in which zone the process should be running.
-We will also set the `FDB_ZONE_ID` environment variable on the Pod level, the default value of this field is currently the hostname.
+We will set the `FDB_ZONE_ID` environment variable on the Pod level to the value of the `foundationdb.org/distribution-key`, e.g. `storage-0`.
+The current default value of `FDB_ZONE_ID` is the hostname.
 In addition to that we change the `PodAntiAffinity` rule.
 The following would be an example of the `affinity` term for a Pod.
-The example assumes that process should be running in zone `0` and we have set `BinPackAll`:

 ```yaml
   affinity: